mtleinon/developersnetwork/README.md

 ## Run the app

-You can try the app in the following link: https://developers-connection.herokuapp.com/
+You can try the app with the following link: https://developers-connection.herokuapp.com/

 ## Picture from interface